 Just seeing us at the nursery, you might not believe that we can clean up real good, but we can!
-We’ve selected stunning jewelry, great hand knitted items, and other stylish clothing for our Holiday Market.
+We’ve selected stunning jewelry, great hand dyed, knitted and crocheted items, and other stylish clothing for our Holiday Market.
 While buying gifts for friends and family, you might want to grab yourself something too before heading to that special holiday event!

 Artisan Renée McDougall of Longmont became interested in crafting with glass while working at the Stained Glass Supply Company.
 At her home studio, she works mostly in fused glass, a process that can take up to 11 hours from start to finish.

 We have her sparkly and very affordable dichroic glass pendant necklaces, popular stocking-stuffers every year!
 See our Art & Home section for more of Renee’s work.

 Sondra joined us late in our 2015 holiday market and her fun, original hand-knitted hats and headbands immediately set off a buying frenzy!
 Eve gets compliments wherever she goes when she wears the fabulous feathery headband Sondra made, even from strangers on the street!

 We’ve stocked up on her pieces this year, including her soft, snuggly ‘mobius’ scarves, hats and headbands, as well as her beautiful pressed-flower botanical cards.